 KCC Staff has had many opportunities to interact with the City of Wichita and the various cities that comprise the larger Kansas City Metropolitan area on utility damages.
-Educational components are provided by KCC Staff at regional Common Ground Alliance (CGA) meetings and Kansas One Call excavator meetings.
+Educational components are provided by KCC Staff at regional Common Ground Alliance (CGA) meetings and Kansas One Call excavator meetings in person and via video communications.
 KCC staff participation in the Utility Location and Coordination Council (ULCC) committees also creates an opportunity for excavators to interact with KCC staff to gain additional knowledge in regulations and damage prevention methods in both of these largely populated areas.